Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Two pieces of legislation address bribery and corruption:

-- the Corruption of Foreign Public Officials Act criminalises corruption of foreign public officials; and
+- the Corruption of Foreign Public Officials Act criminalises the corruption and bribery of foreign public officials with respect to international business transactions; and

 What happens if the company being bought is in receivership or bankrupt?